Data for policy 2021

 - Data sovereignty and data spaces.

-- Ethics, Equity and Trust in Policy Data Interactions – this track examines the issues which must be considered in technology design and assessment.
+This track examines the issues which must be considered in technology design and assessment:

 - Digital Ethics: Data, algorithms, models and dynamic interactions between them